Academy Overview

 Additional Priority Considerations:

-1. Diversity of Professional Representation & Experience.
-Collectively, our priority is to develop a professional learning community of special education teachers who contribute to the diverse representation of our special education profession, which includes:
+1. Professional Representation & Experience.
+Collectively, our priority is to develop a professional learning community of special education teachers who contribute to a broad representation of our special education profession, which includes:

 • Special Education Specialization, Services, & Level of Supports: Mild to Moderate Disabilities or Severe Disabilities and Autism in any setting